Emily Nagoski

 Emily Nagoski (born 1977) is an American sex educator and researcher, and author of books including New York Times bestseller, Come as You Are.
 She is the former director of wellness education at Smith College, where she taught a course on women's sexuality.

 Early life and education

 Emily Nagoski earned a PhD in Health Behavior with a minor in Human Sexuality from the Indiana University School of Public Health and a master's degree in counseling from Indiana University.
 She has worked as a researcher at The Kinsey Institute.

 Career

 For eight years, she was the director of wellness education at Smith College.
 In 2016, after the success of her first book, she became a full-time writer and public speaker.
-In addition, she operates a podcast, a newsletter, and a social media presence which sometimes features a puppet named Nagoggles.
+In addition, she operates a podcast and a newsletter, and on social media sometimes features a puppet named Nagoggles.